Metal Fight Beyblade vs the Sun: Sol Blaze, the Scorching Hot Invader: Plot

 A meteorite from space named Adonis is seen heading at Earth.
 Extreme weather starts to develop all around the world from harsh winds to volcanoes erupting.

 Meanwhile, men on a ship are sailing on the ocean to their destination.
-It's summer time for Ginga and his friends as they play at the beach.
+It's summertime for Ginga and his friends as they play at the beach.
 Benkei wants food and starts to choke and drinks a beverage from Kenta but spits it out.
-Gingka, Masamune, and Benkei swim while Tsubasa just sits peacefully on the beach.
+Ginga, Masamune, and Benkei swim while Tsubasa just sits peacefully on the beach.
 Kenta and Yu make sandcastles, Hyoma and Hokuto sit on the beach while Madoka just sits on her beach chair relaxing on the beach in delight.
 The men on the ship sail to some urban ruins.
 One man uses his Bey, Dark Poseidon to unlock a Bey.
 The Bey, Sol Blaze is then given to the man's grandson, Helios.
 Helios uses Sol Blaze's power to create disastrous weather outside.
 Bakin, Helios' grandfather tells Helios that Helios needs to battle against the full power of Pegasis to rebuild Atlantis.